 Art in Brooklyn Bridge Park heads north to Dumbo—the part that, barely a decade ago, was the park and its home for sculpture.
 Claudia Wieser tiles her five plinths and pedestals with geometric patterns, glimpses of New York and a family vacation, and fragments of Greek and Roman Sculpture.
 It may speak more to longing than to coherence, but it is only her Rehearsal.
 Nothing at all made it this summer to the Park Avenue median strip, but Yayoi Kusama brings her hall of mirrors to the New York Botanical Gardens, along with her cute-and-cuddly cohort of polka dot plants and animals.
 It would be heartless not to smile and foolish to say more.
 But then one might say the same for summer sculpture in New York.

 Guadalupe Maravilla ran in Socrates Sculpture Park through September 6, 2021 while Paul Ramírez Jonas for now continues, Sam Moyer in Doris C. Freedman Plaza through September 12 and at Sean Kelly through April 24, Maya Lin in Madison Square Park through November 14, Melvin Edwards in City Hall Park through November 28, "Re:Growth" with BravinLee Programs in Riverside Park through September 13, and Yayoi Kusama at the New York Botanical Gardens through October 31.
 "The Musical Brain" ran on the High Line with Sam Durant and Hannah Levy through March 31, 2022, Claudia Wieser at the foot of Washington Street in Brooklyn Bridge Park through April 17.
-I continue to follow summer sculpture as in past years going back to summer 2003 and continuing through summer 2020, its extension into fall, summer 2022, and summer 2023.
+I continue to follow summer sculpture as in past years going back to summer 2003 and continuing through summer 2020, its extension into fall, summer 2022, summer 2023, and summer 2024.